aslonv/aslonv.github.io/index.md

 ## Some things about me:

-* Grew up in Uzbekistan, educated across three continents
+* Grew up in Tashkent, Uzbekistan
-* On the Internet since 2008, building things since 2016
-* Studying Computer Engineering at Politecnico di Torino + International Economics at Georgetown
+* Studying Computer Engineering at Politecnico di Torino.
+Attended Georgetown School of Foreign Service in Qatar, economics program
-* Published researcher in AI ethics and medical technology (47 citations and counting)
-* Led team SAM to qualify for Africa & Arab Programming Championships
-* Software/ML Engineer at eyeTech, bridging research and production
-* Live in Turin, Italy — Europe's best-kept secret for deep tech
-* Working on zero-knowledge identity systems and distributed inference
-* Believe the world has enough of everything, just terrible distribution
+* Background in maths olympiads and competitive programming

-## Things I believe:
+## Things that I believe as true:

 * **Earth's resources are abundant**
   * We produce enough food for 10+ billion people — distribution and waste are the real problems